resulknad/eth-advanced-communication-networks/README.md

 The user can select a set of SLAs that the controller should try to satisfy.
 This is done by including the names of the selected SLAs in the `slas` parameter in `controller.py`.

-The controller then includes all flows to which a selected SLA applies in its MCF computation.
+The controller then includes all base-traffic flows to which a selected SLA applies in its MCF computation.
 Note, however, the following limitations of SLA selection:
 - The type of the SLA is not considered.
   For example, it does not matter whether it is a flow completion _time_ or flow completion _rate_ SLA.
-  In either case, all flows affected by the SLAs will be treated equally.
+- The type of the SLA is not considered (except for waypointing).
+  For example, it does not matter whether it is a flow completion _time_ or flow completion _rate_ SLA.
+  An SLA only determines which flows in the base-traffic are added to the MCF and the MCF will try its best to allocate bandwidth for that flow without any formal guarantees around delay or packet-reception-rate.
-- It is not possible to consider SLAs only up to a particular target value.
+- As such, it is not possible to consider SLAs only up to a particular target value.
-  For example, including the SLA `prr_26` is equivalent to including any non-empty combination of the SLAs `prr_26`, `prr_27`, and `prr_28`.
+  For example, including the SLA `prr_26` is equivalent to including any other SLA with the same protocol and port ranges (like `prr_27` or `prr_28`).

 ## Configurable Parameters